jpgoldberg/toy-crypto-math/README.md

 ## Motivation

-As I said above, this is almost certainly not the package you are looking for.
+This package is almost certainly not the package you are looking for.
 Instead, [pyca] or [SageMath] will better suite your needs.
+I created it to meet a number of my own idiosyncratic  needs.

+- I don't have the flexibility of Python version that I may want when using [SageMath].

+  Perhaps when [`sagemath-standard`](https://pypi.org/project/sagemath-standard/) quickly becomes available for the latest Python versions, I won't need to have my own, pure Python (failable and incomplete) substitutes for what is available in SageMath.

+- I sometimes talk about these algorithms for teaching purposes.
+Having pure Python versions allows me to present these.

+- Some of these I created or copied for my own learning purposes.

+- I have a number of "good enough" (for my purposes) implementations of things that I want to reuse.

+  For example, Birthday collision calculations are things I occasionally want, and I don't want to hunt for wherever I have something like that written or rewrite it yet again.
+  Likewise, I wouldn't be surprised if I'm written the extended GCD algorithm more than a dozen times (not all in Python), and so would like to have at least the Python version in one place

 I wanted to have access to something that behaved a bit like SageMath's `factor()` without having do everything in Sage.
 If the sagemath-standard experimental package were less experimental, I wouldn't have needed to do this.